gpdoud/max-bug-tracking-2017-05-17/README.md

   * The system shall allow searching of description to find bugs matching a string
   * The system shall required users to login and be validated
   * The system shall produce a report of count of bugs/enh in each status and total bugs/enh

+## Project team
+The instructor and the students will comprise a development project team with the instructor taking the lead developer role.
+Students may divide the development work up any way they wish as outlined in the Scrum framework.

+Trello will be used to track the project.

+## Architecture
+The architecture of the project must use the same technologies learned during the bootcamp.
+Any variation must be approved by the instructor.